The Distraction Tax: The Cost of Existing

 Class as Cognitive Load

 The rich do not pay the Tax because they own the filter.
 The poor pay it because they cannot afford one.
 Executive-tier residents have never experienced information exhaustion.
 Basic-tier residents have never not experienced it.
-The difference between 0% and 12% of your cognitive capacity is not a number — it is the difference between a mind that belongs to you and a mind that has been partially requisitioned by an environment you did not design and cannot escape.
+The difference between 0% and 12% is the difference between a mind that belongs to you and a mind that has been partially requisitioned by an environment you did not design and cannot escape.

 Tired Without Having Worked